4 Billion Years On

 This month in numbers

-New Zealand experienced its 3rd warmest April on record, with an average temperature of 12.76°C, a significant +1.9°C anomaly compared to the 1961–1990 baseline.
-This continues a trend, as the February–April 2026 period also ranked as the 3rd warmest on record, with an anomaly of +1.3°C. Globally, April 2026 was the 2nd warmest April for land temperatures, indicating a widespread warming trend.
+April 2026 saw New Zealand record its 3rd warmest April on record, with an average temperature of 12.76°C, a significant 1.9°C above the 1961–1990 baseline.
+This continues a trend, as the February–April 2026 period also ranked as the 3rd warmest on record for the country, with an anomaly of +1.3°C. Globally, April 2026 was the 2nd warmest April for land temperatures, indicating a widespread warming trend.

 What changed